codio/site/source/docs/ide/boxes/installsw/gui.html.md

 full_width: true
 ---

 If you are writing or using programs that have a GUI based output then please read this section.
+Whether you are using UI libraries like tkinter, qt or simply ubuntu applications that have a non web based UI, this section explains how to setup a virtual desktop.

 ## Sample Project
 There is a Starter Pack project that demonstrates these features.
 [Click here to install it in your projects list](https://codio.com/home/starter-packs/d9c00215-ec2a-46e7-b64e-85fab45b0872/).
 You will find instructions in the README.md file.